 Our computers and mobile devices can never be too secure, especially if we keep important files on them or use them for work.
 Having smart browsing habits and avoiding sketchy-looking websites sure helps a lot, but sometimes a piece of malware still manages to slip through.
-That’s why we still need an antivirus program installed, even in 2019.
+That’s why we still need an antivirus program installed.

 The antivirus software market is, therefore, still growing.
 Here’s a roundup of the most recent antivirus statistics and trends in the industry.